 16. Giudicessi, J.R. et al. (2018) Classification and Reporting of Potentially Proarrhythmic Common Genetic Variation in Long QT Syndrome Genetic Testing.
 Circulation 137 (6), 619-630.

 ACKNOWLEDGEMENTS

-BG is the recipient of a National Health and Medical Research Council, Australia (NHMRC) Early Career Fellowship (#XXXXXX).
+BG is the recipient of a National Health and Medical Research Council, Australia (NHMRC) Early Career Fellowship (#1122330).
 CS is the recipient of a NHMRC Practitioner Fellowship (#1059156).